Luxembourg City: Bus

-Luxembourg City has a network of 40 bus routes, operated by the municipal transport authority, Autobus de la Ville de Luxembourg (AVL), partly subcontracted to private bus companies.
-There is also a free bus service linking the Glacis to Luxembourg station, the "Joker Line" for seniors, and a "City night network".
-A "Park & Ride" scheme is operated by the city with five carparks connected to the bus network.
-In addition to AVL buses, CFL and RGTR operate regional buses to other locales in Luxembourg and nearby cities in Germany and France.
+Luxembourg City has a network of 30 bus lines, operated by the municipal transport authority, Autobus de la Ville de Luxembourg (AVL), partly subcontracted to private bus companies and carrying 40 million passengers a year.
+There is also a "City night network".
+A "Park & Ride" scheme is operated by the city with five carparks connected to the bus and tram network.
+In addition to AVL buses, CFL and RGTR operate regional buses from the city to the rest of Luxembourg and nearby cities in Germany and France.